Some related links that we suggest:

 Most locations of the Lilienthal story are located in Berlin and its environs: the "Engineering works 'Otto Lilienthal'" that realised the first serial production of an aircraft, the 'Aviators Hill' and other places where Lilienthal flew are presented in the museum guide.

-airport today is called "Otto Lilienthal."
+is called "Otto Lilienthal."

 Lilienthal Monument on the "Aviator Hill", Berlin